infobloxopen/infoblox-sa-scripts/msad_collection/msad_cs_help.md

 ## NOTES

 The script will collect 27 metrics.
-Each metric is collected separately by a single Powershell function.
+Each metric is collected by a separate Powershell function.
 These functions are included in this script file right after 'param()' keyword.
 Functions have the following name format: 'infoblox_<metric-name>'.
-You should be able to locate it by looking for the string '#region D:\Infoblox\infoblox-ms-collection\src\helpers\public\@@infoblox_collection\dhcp_device_count.ps1' in the script file.

 Each function in its turn has help section that describes the logic.

+Most of DNS-related metrics separated by `int` and `ext` which stand for `internal` and `external` correspondingly.
+By the script design, and in order to ensure correct calculations later, the following statements are true:

+    - DNS zone considered as 'external' if more than 30% of records are pointing to non-local IP addresses (non-RFC-1918).
+Otherwise it's considered as 'internal'.

+    - DNS server considered as 'external' if it's hosting at least one 'external' DNS zone.
+Otherwise it's considered as 'internal'.

 List of metrics: